ngomezcn/taplock/README.md

 #

 ````
-Unfortunately, while developing this project I did not use any version control system
-and also did not make backup
-copies.
-One day the hard drive crashed and I lost
+While developing this project the hard drive crashed and I lost
 practically everything (this repository is part of what was
 recovered)
 I decided not to continue developing it
-Lost project at summer of 2020
 ````

 ### **TapLock Admin**